Blondie for Victory: Plot

 When Dagwood arrives to the camp all the women are already gone, except for Blondie.
-The women was scared off by an odd-looking man who was sneaking around the camp, believing that he indeed was a spy, trying to perform an act of sabotage on the nearby dam.
+The women were scared off by an odd-looking man who was sneaking around the camp, believing that he indeed was a spy, trying to perform an act of sabotage on the nearby dam.
 Seeing Dagwood in his dashing uniform overwhelms Blondie and makes her realize that her rightful place is in her home, as support of her brave husband going off to war.

 Sitting in his underwear at Dagwood's house, Herschel gets the message that he is to report back to active duty.
 He gets desperate to get his uniform back right away and sets out in search of Dagwood.
 Herschel arrives at the Housewives of America camp just as Blondie is about to renounce her membership in the group.
 Following behind him are Dithers and two M.P.s, who are looking for their AWOL soldier.

 The M.P.s mistake Dagwood for their lost soldier and begin to chase him, as he runs for the woods and up the mountainside.
 Running toward the dam, Dagwood catches sight of a little suspicious looking man, climbing up the dam with a parcel under his arm.
 Dagwood assumes the parcel contains a bomb, and that the man is about to blow up the dam.
 He starts chasing the man to stop the sabotage, forgetting about his own predicament for a moment.
 He catches up and struggles with the man for control over the parcel.
 Just when he gains control over the package, Blondie, Dithers and the two soldiers arrive at the scene.

 When they open the package, it turns out it only contained some rationed sugar that the man tried to stow away.
 However, the soldiers are so impressed by Dagwood's heroics that they forgive him his unlawful wearing of a military uniform.
 Dagwood returns to his home with his wife and isn't bothered anymore by the Housewives of America.